dirtyhandscm/Dirtybot_CLI/README.md

 ## Usage

-To run the Dirtybot CLI, simply execute the main script:
+To run the CLI application, simply execute the main script and reachout for API key for testing:

 ```bash
 python main.py